As I keep saying it's the overall experience that counts not the size of ones drop town lol.

 Much as a like to reminisce about the 'good old days' I do think that times have changed and that the Enterprise would no longer be percieved as being the exciting thrill ride it once was.
 Great in its day, but time for something different I recon.

+Yes it's a 'family ride' You can fit two in a car, or go solo.
 When I was little my grandmother use to take me on it.
 It wasn't stomach churning at all, I feel fair worse after a ride on the pirate ship than any other.

+And as a rule it is something everyone can enjoy and that CAN NOT be said about everything.
 The Drop tower for example is not something everyone can enjoy...
 I certainly don't, it's not as casual as other ride.. meaning it has it's fan base and that's about it.
 Things like the classic Tempest don't appeal to everyone Enterprise is very tame in comparison to theses and is very family friendly, it has a wider appeal and wider age range or users.

 -- Edited by Bubbles on Monday 15th of April 2013 07:50:23 PM